CryShana/CryBarEditor/README.md

 ## Planned features
 Currently planned:
-- Support for easily making additive mods (if they work, haven't tested it yet)
+- Support for easily making additive mods with right clicking on supported files
 - Converting DDT -> TGA where user can specify custom params (right now we only have conversion of existing DDT file with copied params)
 - Creating BAR archive from selected files
 - Creating modified BAR archive by only replacing selected entries in existing BAR archive
 - (Support for other relevant formats, such as .TMA, .TMM and .DATA)

-## Note
-This is a personal project made in span of few days.
-I work on it in my free time, don't expect much.
-Format support is focused on Age of Mythology Retold, so it may not work for other Age titles.

 ## Modding Basics
 Please read [Modding Basics](Documentation/Modding.md) document to get started.